 Then, guess what?
 There’s a day in your future where it all just comes together!
 There is!

 All that work will pay off and you’ll be able to look back at what you did.
 Remember failure leads to success and you never really fail unless you give up – so keep going.
 A lot of us have done it.
 I’ve got stories I can tell you and if you stick with me, you’ll hear them.

 So before going on, make a decision – work your butt off without pay for a while or just quit now.
 It’s fine to quit if you look at it like an addiction.

 Things to Keep in Mind When Posting Your Offer / Sales Page

-Since I’ve bought a lot of programs/offers, I have some tips for those who sell online in the usual markets.
+So since I’ve bought a lot of programs/offers, I have some tips for those who sell online in the usual markets.

 Your Spelling/Grammar Matter (to Me, at Least)

 I’ve flat out turned down offers I’ve seen because someone didn’t use apostrophes correctly (or use them at all).
 Hey, English is tough and I even get things wrong sometimes but a poorly written sales page points more toward a product that’s going to be difficult to get through instead of one which will be easy to get through.